 If you’re in need of some literary inspiration, then The BBKA Guide to Beekeeping, The Bee Manual: The Complete Stey-by-Step Guide to Keeping Bees or Collins Beekeeper’s Bible: Bees, honey, recipes and other home uses are good places to start.

-Or, if you’d prefer to take a course, then you could check out Udemy’s Beekeeping for Beginners: How To Be a Successful Beekeeper course, or this Natural Beekeeping Diploma course from the Centre of Excellence.
+Or, if you’d prefer to take a course, then you could check out Udemy’s Beekeeping for Beginners: How To Be a Successful Beekeeper course, or this Natural Beekeeping Diploma course from the Centre of Excellence (which Rest Less members get 70% off with the code RESTLESS466).
 Although these are paid-for courses, they can prove incredibly useful for helping you to build confidence in your beekeeping knowledge and skills.
 You’ll be taken on a journey which covers everything from the anatomy of a honeycomb to harvesting honey, through to how to use honey for health and beauty purposes.

-It’s also worth getting in touch with your local beekeeping association to find out about courses that you could join – either virtually, or in-person at a later date.
+It’s also worth getting in touch with your local beekeeping association to find out about courses that you could join – either virtually or in person.
 You can find your nearest beekeeping association here.

 If you’d rather not pay for a course, then it’s worth checking out YouTube, which has plenty of introductory videos created by experienced beekeepers.
 For starters, have a watch of this beekeeping basics video from The Norfolk Honey Company or this beekeeping for beginners video from Hanna Sjoberg.